CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 ## Adding npm Scripts to CI/CD

-Integrating npm scripts into your CI/CD pipeline can simplify the Over-The-Air (OTA) update process for Capacitor apps.
+Integrating npm scripts into your CI/CD pipeline can simplify the Over-The-Air (OTA) update process for React Native apps.
 Here's a guide to setting up automated deployments efficiently.

 ### CI/CD Build Setup